WilberC1219/bridge-evaluation/README.md

 Enter a command:
 ```

 - After running the previous example, feel free to check the `transaction_information` table on pgadmin.
-The table will store all the transactions that were just stored from running the `storeblocks` command.
+The table will have stored all the transactions from running the `storeblocks` command.

 <br />

 ## Getting overview of transactions

 - To obtain a brief summary of transactions for a given date range, the `overview` command is used, it requires two parameters.
 The first parameter is `start`, which specifies the beginning date of the date range to be searched, while the second parameter is `end`, indicating the ending date of the date range to be searched (the format for the dates must be YYYY-MM-DD).
-Below is an example of using the `overview` command on the transactions that were store in the previous example.
+Below is an example of using the `overview` command on the transactions that were stored in the previous example.

 ```
 Enter a command: overview start:2023-04-27 end:2023-05-05